 Dr. Stapleton received his M.D. from the University of Kansas, and completed Internal Medicine residency, Infectious Diseases and Microbiology fellowship training at the University of North Carolina.
 Dr. Stapleton conducts clinical-translational research on Human Immunodeficiency Virus (HIV), Hepatitis C Virus (HCV), and vaccines, and he conducts laboratory research related to virus-immune interactions using a variety of viral systems including HIV, HCV, vaccinia, and others.

 Meetings are held every other Thursday.
-For more information regarding meetings, please call the Biological Safety Officer at 319-335-9553 or email Haley at email@example.com.
+For more information regarding meetings, please call or email the Biological Safety Officer - Nyree Mortensen, 319-353-5679.